arXiv-research/DevLab-III-1/README.md

 # devLab-3
 An Experimental Repository in construction for research and development purposes.¹⁹¹⁴

-The repository is an experiment with a plug-n-play integration for fundamental Machine-Learning algorithms and Smart-Contract libraries that execute using multiple Domain Specific Languages and Integrated Development Environments.
+The repository is an experiment with a plug-n-play integration with fundamental Machine-Learning algorithms and Smart-Contract libraries that execute using multiple Domain Specific Languages and Integrated Development Environments.

 For further development, testing, and advancement of Machine-Learning and Blockchain Technology.
 This is a "testing grounds" for integrating with higher level DSL's, and executing smart-contracts and ML libraries acrossed multiple protocols or environments.